rzeldent/esp32cam-ready/README.md

 ```

 ## Credits
-Esp32cam-ready depends on PlatformIO and Micro-RTSP by Kevin Hester.
+esp32cam-ready depends on PlatformIO and Micro-RTSP by Kevin Hester.

-esp32-ready basically extends the Micro-RTSP with multiple client connections and adds an easy to use web interface that offers provisioning.

 Thanks for the community making these tools and libraries available.